tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

   This chapter is especially interesting for the reason that it is easy to accidentally someone's feeling of authority by e.g. skipping the hierarchy when mailing questions to people etc.
-  Also, in hierarchical cultures it may be pointless to ask about peoples' opinions in the presence of their boss.
+  Also, in hierarchical cultures, it may be pointless to ask about peoples' opinions in the presence of their boss.
-  This chapter is full of examples and advise.
+  This chapter is full of examples and advice.

 Deciding: Consensual vs. Top-Down